 Upon entrance to this course, students must have completed the assigned summer reading.
 The book title will be announced prior to the end of the school year.
 ELA 2 is a required course for all tenth grade students.
-Specific studies may vary, but the objective for all students is to improve their ability to comprehend, analyze, and communicate.
-These objectives are realized through the four target areas of reading, writing, speaking and listening.
+Specific studies may vary, but the objective for all students is to improve their ability to communicate.
+This objective is realized through the four target areas of reading, writing, speaking and listening.
 Every activity covered during ELA 2 directly relates to one or more of these targets.
-All activities, presentations, projects, and essays are required components of this curriculum.
+All speeches and essays are required components of this curriculum.
+Students will be required to purchase several supplemental novels, some that may be ordered at school.
 Students in this course will take a State of Ohio End-of-Course Exam.

-Honors English Language Arts 2 (Honors ELA 2) (0002H)
+Honors English Language Arts 2 (Honors ELA 2) (0002H) Full Year, 1 Credit Fee: \$10.00